 Physicians & Specialists

-Hospitalists are board-certified internal medicine or family practice physicians who specialize in the care of hospitalized patients.
+Hospitalists are physicians and nurse practitioners who specialize in the care of hospitalized patients.
 A Hospitalist will always be in the hospital and available to care for your as needed, 24 hours a day.

 Why is a Hospitalist caring for me?